dhinogz/blackjack-py/README.md

 # blackjack-py
-Blacjack game from the command line using Python
+Blackjack game from the command line using Python